kasem-sm/SlimeKT/docs/api/topics/get_topic_by_id.md

   GET api/topic/get
 ```

-Fetches the topic with the given ID.
-If `userId` is provided in the parameter, the server would scan and also include `hasUserSubscribed` `boolean` which indicates whether the user has subscribed to that topic or not.
+Fetches the article topic with the `id` given in the parameters.
+If the `userId` exists in the parameters, the server will scan and include `hasUserSubscribed` `boolean` that indicates whether the current user has subscribed to that topic or not.

 | Parameter | Type     | Description                  | Required |
 |:----------|----------|:-----------------------------|----------|